sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

 == New developer tools ==

-=== Prebuilt Docker containers on ghcr.io ===
+=== Pre-built Docker containers on ghcr.io ===

-Our portability CI builds Docker containers for all tested Linux platforms and makes them available on ghcr.io.
+Our portability CI builds [[https://github.com/orgs/sagemath/packages?tab=packages&q=with-targets-optional|Docker containers]] for all tested Linux platforms and makes them available on ghcr.io. [[https://trac.sagemath.org/ticket/30933|#39033]]

+Since 9.6.beta1, the Docker image for the latest development release receives the additional Docker tag `dev`; thus, for example, the following command will work:
+{{{
+$ docker run -it ghcr.io/sagemath/sage/sage-docker-ubuntu-impish-standard-with-targets-optional:dev bash
+}}}

 === Gitpod ===

 [[https://www.gitpod.io/|Gitpod]] is a service that provides a development environment in the cloud based on VS Code.
 It is free to use for up to 50 hours per month.
-See the new section [[https://620901c077fb7caa9f914f33--sagemath-tobias.netlify.app/developer/workspace.html#section-gitpod|Setting up your workspace]] in the Sage Developer's Guide.
+Sage now includes a configuration for Gitpod; see the new section [[https://620901c077fb7caa9f914f33--sagemath-tobias.netlify.app/developer/workspace.html#section-gitpod|Setting up your workspace]] in the Sage Developer's Guide.
 [[https://trac.sagemath.org/ticket/33103|#33103]]